128technology/docs/docs/plugin_monitoring_agent.md

 ### Device Interface State Collector

 The `deviceInterfaceStateCollector128t` collector can be used for monitoring the admin, oper and redundancy status of various device-interfaces configured on the node.
-The name is available as `device-interface` tag and telegraf `tagpass` can be used to filter specific interfaces as needed.
+The device interface name is available as the `device-interface` tag and the mac address is available as the `mac-address` tag.
+Telegraf `tagpass` can be used to filter specific interfaces as needed.
 For example:

 ```toml
 [[inputs.exec]]